Wzs010429/Wzs010429.github.io/_pages/about.md

 # 🔥 News & Updates

+- *2024.08*: &nbsp;🎉 One paper was accepted by ICONIP 2024, see u guys in Auckland!
 - *2024.08*: &nbsp;📍 PC Member for ICONIP 2024.
 - *2024.07*: &nbsp;🤗 Go to Yokohama, Japan to attend WCCI 2024 and present the paper on-site.
 Looking forward to meeting you guys!
 - *2024.05*: &nbsp;📍 As a local volunteer at AAMAS 2024 (New Zealand), looking forward to meeting more people and new inspirations.